 Above: A utility room that serves as a space for storing kitchenwares and washing up, it’s tidily covered in white tiles and kitted out with shelves resting on brackets made from pegs.
 The same pegs are used as simple hooks over the sink.
 One of reasons the setup is so pleasing to the eye is its simple palette of black, white, and gray.
-Photograph by Louis Lemaire Fotografie.
+Photograph by Louis Lemaire Fotografie, courtesy of Kim Timmerman.

 Above: The American Standard All-Purpose Sink is designed be wall-hung and measures 22 by 30 by 9 1/2 inches; $613.76 from Amazon.

 Above: Ikea offers several basic white shelving options.
 The Ekby Hemnes, 31 1/8 inches wide and 7 1/2 inches deep, is $14.99.
 Companion brackets also available.

 Above: To create shelf brackets and wall hooks, consider Wooden Building Blocks or a Hardwood Dowel cut into the desired lengths and painted white.
 Drill a hole in the back of each, insert a screw, and attach to the wall using anchors.

 Above: The Kaico Coffee Pot by designer Makoto Koizumi is made in Japan of enamel-coated steel with a maple knob; $130 from Emmo Home.

-Above: The French-made Staub Cast-Iron Mini Cocotte in matte black is currently on sale for $70 (marked down from $93) at Williams-Sonoma.
+Above: The French-made Staub Cast-Iron Mini Cocotte in matte black is $75 at Williams-Sonoma.
 Looking for more options?
 See 10 Easy Pieces: Cast Iron Dutch Ovens and The World’s Most Beautiful Dutch Oven (By Way of SF).

 Above: The One Gallon Amber Glass Jug with a handle and cap is $9.59 from My World Hut.

-Above: These Scissors are made by a Chinese scissor and knife company in business since 1663; $16 from Brook Farm General Store.
+Above: These Scissors are made by a Chinese scissor and knife company in business since 1663; $16 each from Brook Farm General Store.

 Above: Sized for ice cream, the Dessert Bowl in onyx is part of the Heath Coupe Line designed in the 1940s; $25 from Heath Ceramics.

-Above: The Ilse Container is an all-brass receptacle designed by Ilse Crawford for Georg Jensen; $275 via The Future Perfect.
+Above: The Ilse Medium Container is a brass receptacle designed by Ilse Crawford for Georg Jensen; $275 via The Future Perfect.